top of page

 Great for smaller families, couples and seniors

 This spot has lovely views in almost every direction!
-It does require a short hike to get to the view areas.
+It requires a very short hike to get to the view areas.
 There is a small bridge and some nice rocky areas which are great for sitting photos.

 Link to the parking area-